DocHubTeam/dochub-manual/README.md

-# Документация для архитектурной платформы DocHub
+# Documentation for the DocHub architectural platform